 Please wear clothing that you feel comfortable in and can remove easily if required, along with modest, comfortable underwear.
-To enable an accurate diagnosis, you may need to remove your shirt, blouse and singlet for a neck problem, and your trousers or skirt for a lower back problem.
+To enable accurate diagnosis, you may need to remove your shirt, blouse, and singlet for a neck problem, and your trousers or skirt for a lower back problem.
 Wear shorts if you have a knee problem.
 Ladies can wear togs if they prefer, but please ensure it doesn’t restrict access to the area of and around your pain.

-Please take note of how your body responds to the first treatment as this will guide your physiotherapist in your next treatment.
+Please take note of how your body responds to the first appointment as this will guide your physiotherapist in your next treatment.
 You may feel sore after treatment or you may feel better.
 Your physiotherapist will guide you on what response they expect to happen.